 Cajun Roasted Pecans

 • 1 tsp liquid shrimp and crab boil concentrate

-Set your oven to 350F.
+Set the oven to 350 degrees Fahrenheit.

-Coat the Pecans
+Coat The Pecans

-Add all the pecans to the bowl and toss with a large spoon or your hands until every pecan is coated.
+Add all the pecans to the bowl and toss with a large spoon or your hands until every pecan is evenly coated.

-Roast the Pecans
+Roast The Pecans

-Cool Completely Before Storing
+Cool Before Storing

+Cajun Roasted Pecans